cklutzke/H517Project1/README.md

 ability to cluster the data on the map into a grid that shows the number of dead in each grid cell (even with this small amount of data the points are starting to overwhelm) and the user should be able to vary the size of the clusters. ability to show data from a window of days on the timeline graph ability to zoom in/out and pan around the map

+Presentation must be 4 minutes with 45 seconds Q&A.